Orange-pearl single eggs

 I recently accepted a large batch of fresh, salmon eggs from a friend.
 He knew I would treat the eggs and apply new versions of the "single egg" process in my search for the "perfect single".

 The egg "bath" I use now is 4 cups of distilled water and 10 ML of muriatic acid.
-Into that bath I put 1 cup of fresh/untreated loose salmon eggs, and let them in the bath for 30 minutes.
-I started testing the hook-holding properties with a size 16 hook every 60 seconds from that point on.
-If the egg center truns to "jelly," you cooked them too long.
-When I was satisfied, I immediately drained the eggs and put them into plain water to stop the "cooking" process.
+Into that bath I put 1 cup of fresh/untreated loose salmon eggs, and let them in the bath for 60 minutes.
+I immediately drain the eggs and put them into plain water to stop the "cooking" process.
 After draining well, put the eggs in a bag or container.

 Depending on your salmon eggs, the timing needs to be adjusted.
 Don't forget to use plastic utensils when working with acid.